TabithaMcCracken/Blood-glucose-app/README.md

 7. Select the Appropriate File: Among the extracted files, locate the CSV file containing the CGM data.
 This file is typically named something like cgm_data.csv.

 8. Use with the Program: Now that you have the CSV file containing your CGM data, you can use it with the provided Python program.
-Follow the instructions in the program's documentation to upload the CSV file and analyze your CGM data
+Follow the instructions in the program to upload the CSV file and analyze your CGM data

 ## Usage